Running

 -q, --quiet Quiet mode, do not print progress

--r, --rules=STRING Path to a CRE file
+-r, --rules=STRING Path to a CRE rules file

 -v, --version Print version and exit